domnoble/magento2-apache-mysql-php-docker-dev/README.md

 --use-rewrites=1
 ```

+if you installed magento2 from magento.com and did a GUI install you may want to remove the sample data:

+`php bin/magento sampledata:remove`

-you may also need to run:
+you may also need to run the following command to setup themes, scripts and css :

-`php bin/magento setup:static-content:deploy`
+`php bin/magento setup:static-content:deploy -f`

+if you have a problem with urls not going to the right location :

 `php bin/magento indexer:reindex`